 If you haven’t read the market wizards books, please do; especially the first one, it’s a classic.
-As you read these stories of successful traders, you will notice that they have enormous gains.
-I’m talking taking a few thousand dollars to hundreds of millions of dollars.
+As you read these stories of successful traders, you will notice that they have produced enormous gains over the years.
+Many took a few thousand dollars and turned it into hundreds of millions of dollars.
 In addition to the size of their gains, the consistency of their wins almost seems too good to be true.

 They have their system and they take whatever the market presents to them.
 If this means a windfall profit, they do not look to rationalize the markets movements or exit the trade prematurely.
-They simply follow their rules and let the market goes wherever it must.
+They simply follow their rules and let the market go wherever it must.

 Reviewing your equity curve and keeping a trading journal will help you navigate times when you fall off the rails.

 11. Develop a Winning Attitude

-Winning at trading has little to do with your system, trading equipment or internet speed.
-It comes down to can you accept full responsibility for your trading results.
-Do you accept the fact that the market gives you what you are willing to receive.
+Understand that winning at trading has little to do with your system, trading equipment, or internet speed.
+It comes down to whether or no you can accept full responsibility for your trading results.
+Do you accept the fact that the market gives you what you are willing to receive?
 Do you believe in the concept of probabilities and that you do not have to be right on every trade?

 The quest for finding the trading zone and staying in it never ends.
 So, remember to have fun along the way.